rapidspeciation/biodiversity_genomics_course/exercises/13_Synteny.md

 Input for orthofinder are multi-fasta files, one for each taxa that we will concatenate from the single copy sequences from the busco output.
 ```
-#start from the synteny folder
+#start from the synteny_sco folder
 pwd

 mkdir orthofinder